na-na-hi/renget/archive/sfbf5.md

 \>"Can it, you hag!
 I've been waiting for an HOUR for him to finish up with the Safi bitch that was just in here!
 Wait your damn turn!"
 \>"Well MAYBE he'd be more keen on helping actually POLITE customers..."
 \>their argument devolves into threatening hisses and reeing as they rapidly approach a turf war in the middle of the store
-\>you just decide to stay in cover behind the display of brightly colored digitigrade flip-flops and mentally go over some new job prospects, while simultaneously preparing for the cleanup job when the shop inevitably gets judged
+\>you just decide to stay in cover behind the display of brightly colored digitigrade flip-flops and mentally go over some new job prospects, while simultaneously preparing for the cleanup job when the shop inevitably gets judged%%

 \##################################################

 **%red%{Transformation}%%

-\>be a very unfortunate hunter who gets hurt way too much when fighting monsters but always manages to complete each hunt
+%darkgreen%\>be a very unfortunate hunter who gets hurt way too much when fighting monsters but always manages to complete each hunt
 \>due to these constant injures, every time you finish healing there's something different about you
 \>yellow scales on your chest from the tigrex who headbutted you, a legiana eye under the scar on your face from one close talon swipe, red muscular thighs from an odogaron swipe, and now a currently growing rathalos tail out from your rear end, just to name a few
 \>practically a smorgasbord of monsters at this point
 \>your handler probably would have been jealous of the monster encyclopedia that made your body, had she not ran off in fear a while ago
-\>when they first told you that what doesn't kill you makes you stronger, you didn't think they meant it literally
+\>when they first told you that what doesn't kill you makes you stronger, you didn't think they meant it literally%%

-\>all the monster parts start messing with your head and affecting your behavior
+%darkgreen%\>all the monster parts start messing with your head and affecting your behavior
 \>eventually start spending your time stalking around the familiar terrain near the village like a monster surveying it's territory
 \>still get into plenty of scraps with other monsters trying to encroach on your "turf"
 \>the encounters only serve to change you further, causing your formerly human body to bulge with muscle, grow scales, shift in stance
 \>until you're hunched over to balance out the tail that grows a little thicker, longer, and heavier with each encounter, like a cruel tally of your progress
 \>by this point you're well beyond caring that you're too big and covered in jagged scales to fit into your clothes anymore, so you just go at it naked, a few weather-beaten tatters of your old life still clinging desperately to the spikes growing from your back
 \>villagers are almost too afraid to leave, terrified as they are of the chimera monster stalking the lands around their home
-\>yet at the same time, grateful for the deterrent against any monsters seeking to encroach upon the village
+\>yet at the same time, grateful for the deterrent against any monsters seeking to encroach upon the village%%

 \##################################################